-We do not have long-term contracts or arrangements with certain of our suppliers.
+We do not have long-term contracts or arrangements, or have contracts which are set to expire, with certain of our suppliers.
 Although in the past we have not experienced significant problems with our suppliers, our suppliers may implement significant price increases or may not meet our requirements, including those that may result from increases in volume, in a timely fashion or at all.
 The occurrence of any of the foregoing could have a material adverse effect on the ability of our supply chain centers to deliver necessary products to our stores and those of our franchisees and on our results of operations.